Bread deliveries for Syrians in Lebanon

 A man asked the Messenger (PBUH) what the good qualities of Islam are.
 He replied “To feed (others) and to greet those whom you know and those whom you do not know.”
 (Bukhari)

-£50 will provide one family with 2 bread deliveries per week for up to 3 months
+£30 - Provide one family with 2 bread deliveries per week for 2 months.

 The best of us